virtuozzo/cloudscripting-docs/docs/creating-manifest/conditions-and-iterations.md

   }
 }
 ```
-As a result of *cmd*, compute nodes internal IP addresses are rewritten within balancer configs and NGINX balancer node is reloaded.
+As a result of the *cmd* action, the compute nodes' internal IP addresses are rewritten within balancer configs and NGINX balancer node is reloaded.
 The <b>*onAfterScaleIn*</b> and <b>*onAfterScaleOut*</b> events are executed immediately after adding or removing a compute node.

 ### By All Nodes